The charming Red Panda is just one of the fascinating creatures we’ll look for in Sichuan’s richly endowed forests. Photo: Paul Holt

 With luck, we might also find a covey of spectacular White Eared Pheasants or perhaps even a Chinese Monal.
 Further down on the mountain’s mid-slopes we’ll search for both Barred and the mighty Giant Laughingthrush, and Chinese Leaf Warblers, Chinese Fulvetta and Sichuan Mountain Thrush could all follow.
 Nor will we neglect the mammals – the park boasts reasonable populations of Himalayan Marmot and both Blue Sheep and Takin.

-Day 12: We’ll spend the day searching for birds on the Zhegushan pass.
-Chestnut-throated Partridge and Blood Pheasant are both reasonably regular here and other targets include the strikingly patterned Przewalsky’s Nuthatch, gorgeous White-browed, and the even more appealing Crested Tit Warbler, Chinese Fulvetta, Crimson-browed Finch and Tibetan Siskin.
-We will also have our first chance of Three-banded Rosefinch here.
-Night in Maerkang.
+Day 13: We’ll spend the day searching for birds on the Zhegushan pass.
+Chestnut-throated Partridge, Chinese Grouse and Blood Pheasant are all reasonably regular here and other targets include Eurasian Three-toed Woodpecker, Himalayan Bluetail, the strikingly patterned Przevalski’s Nuthatch, gorgeous White-browed, and the even more appealing Crested Tit-warbler, Chinese Fulvetta, Crimson-browed Finch and Tibetan Serin.
+We will also have our first chance of seeing the poorly known Three-banded Rosefinch here.
+Night again in Maerkang.

-Day 14: Moving further onto the Plateau, past tented camps and fields of yaks we’ll constantly scan for more special birds such as comical Hume’s Ground Tit, hulking Tibetan Larks and both White-rumped and Rufous-necked Snowfinches.
+Day 15: Moving further onto the Plateau, past tented camps and fields of yaks we’ll constantly scan for more special birds such as comical Ground Tit, both White-rumped and Rufous-necked Snowfinches and the spectacular Przevalski’s Finch, the latter now in a family of its own.
 Our destination will be Ruoergai, a relatively modern Tibetan settlement right in the heart of some exciting plateau birding.
-In the afternoon, we’ll head off to search the surrounding steppes for parties of majestic Black-necked Cranes and, with luck, we might also find a Saker Falcon or Chinese Grey Shrike of the distinctive giganetean form.
-Night in Ruoergai.
+In the afternoon, we’ll head off to search the surrounding steppes for parties of majestic Black-necked Cranes and, with luck, we might also find a Saker Falcon or Chinese Grey Shrike of the distinctive giganeteus form.
+We’ll spend the following two nights in Ruoergai.

-Day 15: We’ll spend a full day around this fascinating Tibetan settlement and will explore a variety of bird-rich habitats ranging from areas of conifer forest just off the plateau to areas of scrub and other rolling grassy meadows and upland lakes.
-Here we’ll be looking for Blue Eared Pheasant and White-rumped Snowfinch amongst many others.
+Day 16: We’ll spend a full day around this fascinating Tibetan settlement and will explore a variety of bird-rich habitats ranging from areas of conifer forest just off the plateau to areas of scrub and other rolling grassy meadows and upland lakes.
+Here, amongst many others, we’ll be looking for Blue Eared Pheasant, hulking Tibetan Lark, White-rumped Snowfinch, Tibetan Fox and possibly even Wolf.
 Night in Ruoergai.

-Day 16: We’ll leave the Plateau this morning and take a minor road over the spectacular La Ma Ling pass to Jiuzhaigou.
-We’ll make numerous stops to search for species such as Sichuan Jay, Daurian Jackdaw, Snowy-cheeked Laughingthrush and Pink-rumped Rosefinch.
+Day 17: We’ll leave the Plateau this morning and take a minor road over the spectacular La Ma Ling pass to Jiuzhaigou.
+We’ll make numerous stops to search for species such as henrici Long-tailed Rosefinch, Sichuan Jay, Daurian Jackdaw, Snowy-cheeked Laughingthrush and Pink-rumped Rosefinch.
 Night close to Jiuzhaigou National Park.

-Day 18: On our final morning around Jiuzhaigou we’ll explore an area outside the park where both Snowy-cheeked and Barred Laughingthrushes are more regular, and where we’ve also seen Three-toed Parrotbill.
-In the afternoon, we’ll start our journey back to Chengdu.
+Day 18: We’ll spend the morning near Jiuzhaigou National Park and explore an area outside the park where both Snowy-cheeked and Barred Laughingthrushes are more regular, and where we hope to see Three-toed Parrotbill, the diminutive Spectacled Parrotbill and Spectacled Fulvettas.
+In the afternoon, we’ll start our journey back to Chengdu stopping at a couple of sites, perhaps for Siberian Rubythroat, Sichuan Tit or White-browed Tit-warbler, on route.
 Night in Maoxian.

 Day 19: Continuing south to Chengdu we’ll arrive in time to visit the Panda Breeding Centre on the edge of the city.
-Besides Pandas, birds here include Chinese Bamboo Partridge, Rufous-faced Warbler, White-browed Laughingthrush, Vinous-throated Parrotbills and Yellow-billed Grosbeak.
+Besides Pandas, birds here include Chinese Bamboo Partridge, Rufous-faced Warbler, Amur Paradise Flycatcher, Speckled Piculet, David’s Fulvetta, White-browed Laughingthrush, Vinous-throated Parrotbills and Yellow-billed Grosbeak.
 Night in Chengdu.

 Day 20: The tour ends this morning at Chengdu airport.